dgroomes/macos-playground/README.md

   to bother learning the Xcode abstractions over these things.
 But now the time has come.
 I need the Xcode abstractions because I'm getting into another hard subject which is Capabilities and for that I need Signing.
 (I mean, there has to be a headless/handwritten way to do signing right??).
 In any case, "idiomatic Xcode app" is a good thing to learn.
-* [ ] Manual code signing.
+* [x] DONE Manual code signing.
 I should be able to use headless codesigning tools like `codesign` right?
 * [x] DONE Credentials/secrets.
 Do a "hello world" of Keychain access.
 (Do I need signing for this?)
+* [ ] Consider splitting up all the examples into their own directories.
+The time as come for this because the plist files, deps, etc, are co-mingling and disrupting cohesion.
+* [ ] Explore OS security like seatbelt, security profiles and App Sandbox.
+I went on a meandering route with App Sandbox on a CLI program (generally not recommended) and I want to learn more.
+I think starting with a "hello world"-style program launched with `sandbox-exec` would be a good start.
+I understand that "App Sandbox" is generally recommended, but that brings a lot of extra layers like Launch Services, `.app` containers and using Xcode to turn knobs.
+While that's fine, I'd like to learn the base principles.
+Let's unbundle form those things.
+It all builds on top of the seatbelt kernel extension.

 ## Reference